tchegustavo/race-of-sloths-onboarding/README.md

 </details>

 <details>

 <summary>✨ Tips for Success</summary>

-- Make sure your name isn't already in the list
 - Follow the exact formatting shown above
-- Only modify the `CONTRIBUTORS.md` file
+- Only create new files
 - Create only one PR for your contribution
 - Be patient while waiting for review
 </details>